The moment has come.

 As an agile coachsultant at Xebia [web], I help organizations to become future fit.
-Been involved [web] in multiple agile ‘Spotify-inspired’ transformations.
-Some people call me a culture hacker, with my main weapons being agile serious games and visualization.
+I’ve been involved [web] in multiple agile ‘Spotify-inspired’ transformations.
+Some people call me a culture hacker, with my main weapons of mass change being agile serious games and visualization.

 Then on to my hobby: